vm06007/roll-my-credits/README.md

-# Roll My Credits 🎬🔐
+# 🎥 Roll The Credits 🎬+🔐

 A steganography application for hiding cryptocurrency seed phrases in movie posters and credit sequences.
 Created for ETHGlobal Cannes hackathon.

 ## Overview

-Roll My Credits combines traditional steganography techniques with deep learning to securely hide sensitive information (like crypto wallet recovery phrases) in media files.
+Roll The Credits combines traditional steganography techniques with deep learning to securely hide sensitive information (like crypto wallet recovery phrases) in media files.
 The project offers multiple encoding methods, from simple image manipulation to advanced neural network-based approaches.

 ## Features